GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 Chicago, IL 60618

-History: In Uptown in 1952, the Archdiocese of Chicago began its first apostolate to Chicago-area Native Americans (Ojibwa, Navajo, et.al.), which was followed by the Aniwim Center in 1982 and renamed the St. Kateri Center in 2012.
+History: In Uptown, 1952, the Archdiocese of Chicago began its first apostolate to Chicago-area Native Americans (e.g. Ojibwa, Navajo, Dakota-Lakota).
+It was followed by the Aniwim Center, 1982, and renamed the St. Kateri Center, 2012.

 |1982||Local Native American elders, with assistance from two Dominican Sisters of the Most Holy Rosary (Sinsinawa, Wisconsin), established the Anawim Center in Uptown as an outreach ministry to its diverse Native American population representing 250 tribes|